aguegu/sourcekit.cc/PiTray-lite.md

 * USB devices not working

-As described in Section 4.2 on [Compute Module 4 datasheet](https://datasheets.raspberrypi.org/cm4/cm4-datasheet.pdf):

 > The USB interface is disabled to save power by default on the CM4.
 To enable it you need to add `dtoverlay=dwc2,dr_mode=host` to the config.txt file

+As described in Section 4.2 on [Compute Module 4 datasheet](https://datasheets.raspberrypi.org/cm4/cm4-datasheet.pdf).

-This `feature` could confuse a lot of people new to Raspberry Pi Compute Module 4, especially when expecting the exact same behavior as standard full-size raspberry pi, and in case that a USB keyboard is the only approach to interact with the operating system.
+This `feature` could confuse whoever new to Raspberry Pi Compute Module 4, especially when they expect the exact same behavior as standard full-size raspberry pi, and in case that a USB keyboard is the only approach to interact with the operating system.

 To fix that, for CM4 without eMMc, power off CM4, unplug the micro SD card and mounted on a PC with Micro SD card Reader/Writer.
 Find `config.txt` file in the boot partition of the micro SD card, which looks like a flash drive.
 Append `config.txt` with the line